AarafH/react-canvas-draw/README.md

 This repo was kickstarted by nwb's awesome [react-component starter](https://github.com/insin/nwb/blob/master/docs/guides/ReactComponents.md#developing-react-components-and-libraries-with-nwb).

-You just need to clone it, yarn it & start it!
+You just need to clone it, yarn it & start it!!

 ## Tips